badoo/Reaktive/README.md

 ### Sharing Reaktive streams with iOS Swift
 Unlike coroutines Reaktive streams can be directly used from Swift.
-But since generics for interfaces are (not exported to Swift)[https://kotlinlang.org/docs/reference/native/objc_interop.html#generics], Reaktive provides a workaround.
+But since generics for interfaces are (https://kotlinlang.org/docs/reference/native/objc_interop.html#generics)[not exported to Swift], Reaktive provides a workaround.

 You can wrap any Reaktive stream into a `Wrapper` class: